Serkom2000/Serkom2000/README.md

 # 📱 PC & Android Applications
 **Using tools like Android Studio and VS, I've developed applications for both PC and Android platforms, diving into mobile and desktop development for a broader range of software solutions.**

-## 🎯 Programming Competitions: I've participated in and won several school programming contests, which fuel my enthusiasm for software development.

-***I'm excited to connect, learn, and collaborate with like-minded developers and innovators.
-Looking forward to sharing knowledge and building impactful projects together! 🚀***